percona/pmm-doc/docs/dbaas/architecture.md

 # Architecture of DBaaS

-DBaaS is built on top of PMM and Kubernetes and the highlevel architecture is shown below
+DBaaS is built on top of PMM and Kubernetes and the high-level architecture is shown below

 ![!](../_images/dbaas_arch.jpg)